slidenerd/materialtest/README.md

 Material-Design-Test-App
 ========================
-Hi, its Vivz here from slidenerd.
-Wanna make a material design app without a lot of headaches?
+Hi, its Vivz here from <a href="http://slidenerd.com">slidenerd.</a> Wanna make a material design app without a lot of headaches?
 You came to the right repository.
 This app is a movie list downloading app from RottenTomatoes that has the following features which are being continually updated.

 <ol>
 <li>Vector + Animated Vector Drawables</li>
 <li>Material Style Navigation Drawer</li>